More than likely, the past couple of years have brought about a number of challenges for your business. But the tough part isn’t over yet.

 Current and former employees want to know they matter.
 They need to know they make a difference in how your organization is run and that you value them.
 Otherwise, they’ll probably start making plans to move on to the next job opening.

 Showing you believe in their abilities can go a long way.
-You’ll benefit from an even more skilled workforce and will likely have the chance to promote internally, which can save you time and money while improving morale and satisfaction.
+You’ll benefit from an even more skilled workforce and will likely have the chance to be promoted internally, which can save you time and money while improving morale and satisfaction.

 Establish Meeting Protocols